44 years ago today, Giant Baba defeated Mark Lewin to win the first ever All Japan Pro Wrestling Champion Carnival.

-36 years ago today in New York City, Ken Patera defeated Pat Patterson to win the WWF Intercontinental Championship.
-This is actually the first time the WWF Intercontinental Championship was defended, as Patterson
+37 years ago today in New York City, Ken Patera defeated Pat Patterson to win the WWF Intercontinental Championship.

-18 years ago today, Scott Steiner was arrested for threatening an Atlanta Department of Transportation worker, then hitting him twice with his Ford pickup truck when the worker, who was directing traffic at the time, wouldn't let Steiner drive down a lane that was being worked on in Cherokee County.
+19 years ago today, Scott Steiner was arrested for threatening an Atlanta Department of Transportation worker, then hitting him twice with his Ford pickup truck when the worker directing traffic at the time wouldn't let Steiner drive down a lane that was being worked on in Cherokee County.
 The worker, Paul Kaspereen, was not seriously injured.

 Match ratings are from Wrestling Observer Newsletter's Dave Meltzer as recorded in the Internet Wrestling Database.
 Ratings are out of a possible five stars.